djscruggs/PHP-library-for-StatsMix-API/README.txt

 This is a PHP library for the StatsMix api - see http://www.statsmix.com/developers

-NOTE: This library is undergoing rapid improvements.
-Please use caution and check for updates accordingly.

 StatsMix makes it easy to track, chart, and share application and business metrics.
 Use StatsMix to:

 *Log every time a particular event happens (such as a user creating a new blog post)